CPT Code Basics

 You must submit claims by a specific deadline.
 For example, Medicare requires you to file no later than 12 months after the date of service.
 These dates can vary depending on the payer, and some claims may be due within 90 days or 180 days after service.
 By meeting deadlines, you'll ensure you receive adequate reimbursement.

-Missing claims submission deadlines is a typical reason for a claims denial.
+Missing claim submission deadlines is a typical reason for a claim denial.
 If your practice has struggled to meet these deadlines, consider coming up with a schedule to complete all paperwork and ensure its accuracy well before the due date.
 To make things easier, you can also rely on EHR software to help you stay compliant.

 4. Emphasize Quality Documentation